lh3/lh3.github.com/_posts/2024-09-28-why-is-bwa-aln-still-used.md

 **The observation has a direct algorithmic explanation**.
 Suppose the true alignment of a 32bp read has one mismatch at position 12 and another mismatch at position 22 on the read.
-With the default setting, bwa-mem will miss this alignment as it requires at least a 19-mer exact match.
+With the default setting, bwa-mem will miss this alignment as it requires at least a 19-mer exact match but the longest exact match on the true alignment is 11bp.
 In theory, we can find the true alignment if we reduce the minimum seed length to 11.
 However, each 11-mer occurs 1430 times ($=2\times3\times10^9/4^{11}$) on average in the human genome.
 Bwa-mem will become impractically slow if it extends each occurrence to find the best hit.